 The wedding ceremony is perfectly heard by all guests, while music playback is executed with the integrity of a Broadway musical.
 No hiccups, no dropouts, no feedback, no obtrusive mic/stand, and no technician standing beside a lame battery-powered speaker with an iPad on an aux cable.

-I hope it is presumptuous of me to point out the repeat failings I’ve personally observed and heard about from many others.
-For what wedding DJ services cost, there should be a much higher standard.
+I hope it is presumptuous of me to point out the repeat failings I’ve personally observed and heard about from many others, and to insist that things should be not just better, but great.
+For what wedding DJ services cost, a much higher standard ought to be commanded.
 It’s offensive to take people’s money and under-deliver just because they expect to pay a lot for weddings.
 It’s like being on a road trip where you desperately need gas, and the only cluster of gas stations in the middle of nowhere all charge $1.20 more than the average.
-I’m charging a similar rate as the competition, but dedicated to producing the best wedding sound while paying those who work with me a rate that makes them want to do this forever.
+I’m charging a similar rate as the competition, but dedicated to producing the best wedding sound while paying those who work with me a rate that makes them excited to do their best work.
 Going back to the gas station analogy: I’m the one delivering 2 gallons of gas for the price of 1, and the station attendant can afford a Porsche.
-So even if we do get booked full-up, I’ll only be recouping startup costs for quite some time, in order to charge a fair rate for the service and pay my talent properly.
+So even if we do get booked full-up, I’ll only be recouping startup costs for quite some time, in order to charge couples a fair rate for the service and pay my talent properly.
 And that’s how I believe it should be.

 Special thanks to Heidi (my sister), Janine (my DJ/MC and “music specialist”) and Kat (my general crime partner) for their enormous help with the website copy.
 I could only do so much, and they made it as solid as it is.